The Kemp Load Balancers are a fantastic series of products. Just this month, Kemp announced that it is offering a free virtual load balancer.

 All good?
 Right.
 It’s time to power on!

 It will just take a few moments for the Kemp Load Balancer to boot.
-When fully booted you will see a LB100 logon prompt.
-On this same screen the load balancer will indicate what IP it has obtained.
+When fully booted you will see an LB100 login prompt.
+On this same screen, the load balancer will indicate what IP it has obtained.
 It will also display the default username and password (bal / 1fourall).
 You will use this information to log into the web portal, where we will complete the initial configuration.

 Completing the install

-Type the IP into the your web browser with an https:// prefix.
+Type the IP into your web browser with an https:// prefix.

 You will be prompted to accept a license agreement.

 Select Free LoadMaster under License Type.
 Under the Allow Call Home section, click the Allow button (this is a requirement for the free license).
 You will not be able to proceed if you do not click Allow.